 |Active Directory (AD)||

-Solver's Azure AD (AAD) integrates into your organization's Azure Settings to support
+Solver's Azure Active Directory (AAD) integrates into your organization's Azure Settings to support the following:

-- Multi-factor authentication, if enabled within the organization's AAD
+- Multi-Factor Authentication (MFA), if enabled within the organization's AAD.

-Users can opt to login with either the Azure AD credentials or "Portal Authentication".
-Upon navigating to the Solver site, users can type in their password that they used to setup their account or click the Sign In with Microsoft icon to sign in with their Azure AD credentials.
+Users can opt to login with either the AAD credentials or "Portal Authentication".
+Upon navigating to the Solver site, users can type in their password that they used to set up their account or click the Sign In with Microsoft icon to sign in with their AAD credentials.

-For organizations that wish to enforce Azure AD authentication only, please follow these steps:
+For organizations that wish to enforce AAD authentication only, please follow these steps:

-- Under Azure Active Directory, add your organizations Azure AD name and click the + icon.
-Your Azure AD will appear in the list below.
-Add multiple AAD domains if applicable
+- Under Azure Active Directory, add your organization's AAD name and click the + icon.
+Your Azure Active Directory will appear in the list below.
+Add multiple AAD domains if applicable.

-By adding this domain, you have now locked Solver to only users that can authenticate against the provided domain(s), except those that have been assigned to the Company Administrators group.
+By adding this domain, you have now locked Solver to only users who can authenticate against the provided domain(s), with the exception of those who have been assigned to the Company Administrators group.

-NOTE: Users in the same AAD domain are locked to only use AAD authentication that are added after enabling AAD domain.
+NOTE: Users in the same AAD domain who are added after enabling AAD domain are locked to only use AAD authentication .
 Administrator can still add users that are not part of the AAD domain.

-When adding users with Azure AD authentication enforced, users will register against their Microsoft Credentials.
+When adding users with Azure Active Directory authentication enforced, users will register against their Microsoft Credentials.